 2. Read a book in Sala Borsa

-In the past it was used as a basketball arena, a bank, a market, a botanical garden and a lot more, but now is a public library with tons of books, magazines and audio/video.
+In the past it was used as a basketball arena, a bank, a market, a botanical garden and a lot more, but now is one of the best libraries in Bologna with tons of books, magazines and audio/video.

 Read side by side with students, have a coffee or take some rest during hot summer.
 Or walk through the ruins of Emilia roman street that you see under the glass floor.